mv-2112/canonical-openstack-docs/how-to/features/observability.rst

 ~~~~~~~~~~~~~~~~~~

 **Capacity Dashboard** displays the overall capacity (storage, memory,
-and cpu) of the microstack cluster, as well as the capacity of
+and CPU) of the MicroStack cluster, as well as the capacity of
-individual microstack node.
+individual MicroStack node.

 .. figure:: upload://vLKlBFnI4L3Y8r4LKfLUIemnTYW.png
    :alt: capacity_dashboard-\|800x368